 - Do not measure flour by scooping it out of the bag or container with the measuring cup.
 Instead, spoon it into your measuring cup and then level it off with the back of a knife.
 When you use the measuring cup to scoop, you’re packing the flour into the measuring cup and can end up with more flour than a recipe calls for.

 - Measure your liquids in measuring cups meant for measuring liquid.
-It seems counterintuitive, but using a measuring cup for dry goods like flour is not the same!
+Using a measuring cup meant for dry goods like flour will not yield the same amount.

-- When a recipe calls for room temperature ingredients, there is probably good reason for it!
+- Use room temperature ingredients!
 Room temperature ingredients help create light, fluffy baked goods.
 Don’t expect the same results if you use cold ingredients.